dzmitev/InnerProduct_MatRac/README.md

 g++ scheme.cpp MasterSecretKey.cpp MasterPublicKey.cpp KeyPair.cpp  my_utilities.cpp -lsodium -lcryptopp -lpthread
 ./a.out

-The main functions is located in scheme.cpp, which is run.
+The function "main" is located in scheme.cpp, which is run.